What should I do if I see Travellers pulling onto a Council owned site such as a park or car park?

 The Council has invested in grass bunds, bollards, vehicle height barriers, stronger gates and barriers and shrouded locks on a number of vulnerable sites to make illegal access more difficult.

-How can I find out what action the Council is taking to deal with a Traveller incursion?
+How can I find out what action the Council is taking to deal with an illegal Traveller encampment?

 Staff in the Contact Centre can be called on 0208 770 5000 and will have the latest update on any illegal encampment.
 They will be able to answer most enquiries including giving an indication of when encampments are likely to be moved on.
 The Council’s website also shows up to date information.

-Unfortunately service officers cannot respond to individual enquiries personally due to the volume of calls and because their focus will be on following the process set out above, to ensure incursions are dealt with fairly and promptly to minimise distress and inconvenience for residents while addressing Travellers reasonable needs.
+Unfortunately service officers cannot respond to individual enquiries personally due to the volume of calls and because their focus will be on following the process set out above, to ensure illegal encampments are dealt with fairly and promptly to minimise distress and inconvenience for residents while addressing Travellers reasonable needs.